sbeliakou/kat-example/k8spok-practice-course/k8s-configmaps/intro.md

 # In this section you will do following:

-- discover ingress and ingress-controllers
+- discover ConfigMaps in different namespaces
-- create ingresses to different services
+- create ConfigMaps
+- pass the ConfigMaps data to environment variables
+- mount ConfigMaps as volume

 # Good Luck!